 7. Ease of use

 Both binoculars are lightweight and compact.
-So you can choose any of them based on the other specifications and purposes.
+You can choose any of them based on the other specifications and purposes.

 8. Price range